-- While all sport requires the use of equipment, for many athletes and participants with disabilities specialized equipment makes sport participation possible. - Affordable, 'find-able' equipment, suitable to the needs of athletes and participants in all stages is essential for increasing participation opportunities and ensuring quality sport experiences. - Innovative approaches to equipment design and development will help make sport for participants with a disability more affordable, and for athletes in Train to Win support and promote performance. - Affordable, accessible facilities allow persons with a disability to participate in sport, from Active Start to Active for Life. - Scheduling and programming including at suitable hours and costs at sport facilities needs to permit athletes and participants with disabilities to train and participate in sport at all stages.
-Access to facilities includes access for the human supports and equipment needed to participate and train. - Access to facilities includes access for the human supports and equipment needed to participate and train. - Access to facilities also means that athletes and participants with disabilities can get to and from the facility with their supports and equipment, including via specialized public and private transportation.
+- While all sport requires the use of equipment, for many athletes and participants with diverse abilities specialized equipment makes sport participation possible. - Affordable, 'find-able' equipment, suitable to the needs of athletes and participants in all stages is essential for increasing participation opportunities and ensuring quality sport experiences.. - Innovative approaches to equipment design and development will help make sport for participants with diverse abilities more affordable, and for athletes in Train to Win support and promote performance. - Affordable, accessible facilities allow persons with diverse abilities to participate in sport, from Active Start to Active for Life. - Scheduling and programming including at suitable hours and costs -- at sport facilities needs to permit athletes and participants with diverse abilities to train and participate in sport at all stages.
+Access to facilities includes access for the human supports and equipment needed to participate and train. - Access to facilities includes access for the human supports and equipment needed to participate and train. - Access to facilities also means that athletes and participants with diverse abilities can get to and from the facility with their supports and equipment, including via specialized public and private transportation.